up202208425/RCOM_TP2/Part 2 Experiments/Exp3.md

 6. From tuxY3, ping the other network interfaces (172.16.Y0.254, 172.16.Y1.253,
 172.16.Y1.1) and verify if there is connectivity
 7. Stop the capture and save the logs
+8. Start capture in tuxY4; use 2 instances of Wireshark, one per network interface
+9. Clean the ARP tables in the 3 tuxes
+10. In tuxY3, ping tuxY2 for a few seconds.
+11. Stop captures in tuxY4 and save logs

 ## Questions

+» What routes are there in the tuxes?
+What are their meaning?
+» What information does an entry of the forwarding table contain?
+» What ARP messages, and associated MAC addresses, are observed and why?
+» What ICMP packets are observed and why?
+» What are the IP and MAC addresses associated to ICMP packets and why?